fjtcin/fsltgnn/README.md

 - `test_ratio` hyper-parameter is the ratio of data used in the downstream test phase.
 - `train_ratio` is not a hyper-parameter, and it can be calculated by `train_ratio = full_ratio - val_ratio - test_ratio`, which represents the ratio of data used in the downstream training phase.

 In the default setting, `full_ratio = 0.3, val_ratio = 0.05, test_ratio = 0.2`, so `train_ratio = 0.05`.
-5% of the datasets is used in the downstream traing task.
+5% of the dataset is used in the downstream training task.
 Hence it is a few-shot learning scenario.

-The dataset is split by timestamps.
-The pretraining dataset spans on the first 70% of time range, and 5% downstream training follows, and 5% downstream validation follows, and downstream test is the last 20% of time range.
+The dataset is divided based on timestamps into four sequential segments: the first 70% is used for pretraining, followed by 5% for downstream training, another 5% for downstream validation, and the final 20% serves as the downstream test set.

 #### `lamb`: time-encoding weight in prompt

-As stated in the [Model section](#model), there is a task-specific prompt for link prediction, edge classification or node classification, to harmonize task discrepancies in the pretraining-prompt architecture.
-For temporal graph datasets, we may also want to incorporate the temporal information into such prompt.
-We vectorize the timestaps, multiply it by `lamb` and add it to the prompt.
+As outlined in the [Model section](#model), the pretraining-prompt architecture uses a task-specific prompt for link prediction, edge classification, or node classification to address discrepancies between different tasks.
+For temporal graph datasets, we may also want to incorporate the temporal information into the prompt.
+This is achieved by vectorizing the timestamps, scaling them by a factor of `lamb`, and then adding the result to the task-specific prompt.

 We test `lamb=0.2` with the GraphMixer backbone, and this incorporation does not give us a performance boost.
 The temporal information is already utilized by the backbone models so there is no need to integrate it to the prompt again.